gmu-gd/motion20-fall/syllabus/index.md

 <li><span class="date">September 10:</span> D. Dominick Lombardi, "Resilience and Focus"</li>
 <li><span class="date">September 24:</span> Steve Rost, "Channeling the Flâneur and other stories"</li>
 <li><span class="date">October 8:</span> Augustina Woodgate, "Critical Circulation"</li>
-<li><span class="date">October 22:</span> Adriana Ospina, "Working at the Art Museum of the Americas, Latin America and Diplomac"</li>
+<li><span class="date">October 22:</span> Adriana Ospina, "Working at the Art Museum of the Americas, Latin America and Diplomacy"</li>
 </ul>

 For Fall 2020, this [lecture series](http://art.gmu.edu/visualvoices/) will be held online.

 ### Artsbus

-Due to Covid, Fall 2020 dates for Artsbus have been cancelled.
+Due to Covid, Fall 2020 dates for Artsbus have been canceled.

 ### Students with Disabilities and Learning Differences